 If you have been injured by Benicar, you may be able to turn to the legal system for help.
 If the lawsuit is successful, a plaintiff can receive compensation for medical expenses, lost wages, and pain and suffering.
 In addition, if a plaintiff can prove that the manufacturer and/or seller acted in a deliberately wrongful manner, the court may award punitive damages as well.
 Punitive damages are an additional penalty levied against a guilty party for their knowing disregard for the safety of others.

 If you're considering a legal action over a Benicar injury, consult with a product liability attorney to evaluate your options.
 Some states have statutes of limitations (time limits) for filing product liability claims.
 A product liability lawyer can help you organize and file your claim in a timely manner.
-To learn more, get a free claim review from an experienced attorney.
+To learn more, talk to an experienced attorney.